SELMA-project/youtube-audio-data/README.md

 ```

 ### simply filtering by number of views does not work!!
-* this video only had 1 view before I found it! but is anyhow "good" content!
+* this video only had 1 view before I found it! even though its "good" content!
 ![sven_schulze](resources/sven_schulze.jpg)